co-mmons/firebase-security-rules-generator/README.md

-# firebase-security-rules-generator
+# Firebase security rules generator
-Firebase security rules generator - typescripted, modular, documentable
+If you ever needed to write Firebase security rules then you probably know that it isn't difficult, but... it can get a bit messy, when you have lots of rules and security logics.
+But no fear, there is a tool for that!